kyma-project/btp-manager/docs/user/03-50-formatting-service-binding-secret.md

 This attribute expects a Go template as its value.
 For more information, see [Go Templates](https://pkg.go.dev/text/template).<br>
 Ensure the template is in the YAML format and has the structure of a Kubernetes Secret.

-In the provided Secret, you can customize the `metadata` and `stringData` sections with the following options:
+In the provided Secret, you can customize the `metadata` and `data` sections with the following options:

 - `metadata`: labels and annotations
-- `stringData`: customize or utilize one of the available formatting options following the instructions in the [Overview](#overview) section.
+- `data`: customize or utilize one of the available formatting options following the instructions in the [Overview](#overview) section.

 > [!NOTE]
-> If you customize `stringData`, it takes precedence over the provided pre-defined formats.
+> If you customize `data`, it takes precedence over the provided pre-defined formats.

 The provided templates are executed on a map with the following available attributes: